Itera/react-intro-workshop/README.md

 // Todo: Description with an image describing the task

 # Setting up
+You need to have a recent version of [Node](https://nodejs.org/en/download/) installed.
 This project uses Yarn as the package manager.
 In other words, to get the application running you need to have Yarn installed to download the packages we you need.

 ## Mac OSX